SChinchi/LogViewer/README.md

 ## Features

 - Drag-n-drop files on the executable for easy loading.
+- Mod list inspector with search filtering.
-- Deprecated mods are flagged appropriately by checking their status on Thunderstore.
+  - Deprecated/old mods are flagged appropriately by checking their status on Thunderstore.
+  - Copy to clipboard.
 - A console UI with search and log level filters.
   - Repeated events are bundled together for compression and to highlight potential error spam.
   - The search supports regex and starting the text with `repeat:N` also filters for events that are repeated at least N times in a row.